William-g7/BC-Cancer-Event-Management-System/StandUpDocuments/Week-1-September-09-retrospective.md

 ## Individual Self-Assessments
 ### [Shiyuan Chen]
 - **Achievements and Contributions:**
-  -finish part of the charter file
+  - Finish part of the charter file
-  - keep learning react and typescript
+  - Keep learning react and typescript
-  - start to read the assignment of the cal sheet app
+  - Start to read the assignment of the cal sheet app
 - **Challenges Faced:**
-  - many new programming languages and frames to learn
+  - Many new programming languages and frames to learn
 - **Areas for Improvement:**
   - As a team leader, I may encourage more team communication
 - **Feedback and Suggestions:**
-  - it is hard to imagine what problem we will face in the future, things should getting more clear in the next week.
+  - It is hard to imagine what problem we will face in the future, things should getting more clear in the next week.

 ### [Yan Wang]
 - **Achievements and Contributions:**
-  - completed two parts of our team charter and got familiar with my team members
+  - Completed two parts of our team charter and got familiar with my team members
 - **Challenges Faced:**
-  - inadequate knowledge, lack of relevant practice or experience
+  - Inadequate knowledge, lack of relevant practice or experience
 - **Areas for Improvement:**
-  - skills for software engineering
+  - Skills for software engineering
 - **Feedback and Suggestions:**
-  - good time management, seek guidance from the instructor or TAs when necessary
+  - Good time management, seek guidance from the instructor or TAs when necessary

 ### [Zhenziye Lin]
 - **Achievements and Contributions:**